 After returning home, keep an eye on your accounts for a few weeks afterward to ensure that no new charges follow in your wake.

 Without a doubt, the biggest threat for identity theft while traveling in Asia, particularly in Southeast Asia, is falling for a rigged-ATM scam.
-ATMs are typically the best way to get local currency.
+ATMs are typically the best way to get local currency, so you'll probably be using them frequently.

-A surprising number of ATMs -- especially ones in popular traveler areas -- have card “skimmers” installed over the actual ATM card slot.
-As you enter or swipe your card, your account information is also read by the thieves’ device and stored, often in a memory card that is retrieved later.
+A surprising number of ATMs — especially ones in popular traveler areas — have card “skimmers” installed over the actual card slot.
+As you insert or swipe your card, your account information is also read by the thieves’ device and stored.
+They come later to retrieve the micro-SD memory card.
 Some of these devices even have a tiny camera directed at the keypad to record your PIN as you type it.
+Another method employs a membrane device that sits on top the keyboard and records your PIN numbers.

 There are just a few ways you can reduce the risk of encountering rigged ATMs: